Los Angeles Domestic Violence Attorney

 California is a no-fault divorce state.
 However, a domestic violence conviction can affect certain aspects of a divorce.
 This includes the division of assets.

 For instance, it is presumed that a spouse convicted of domestic violence against the other spouse within the past five years should not receive a spousal support award.
-This is a “rebuttable” presumption meaning the convicted spouse is allowed to present evidence in their defense.
+This is a “rebuttable” presumption, meaning the convicted spouse can present evidence in their defense.

-If a judge finds that domestic violence had an adverse economic impact on a spouse, resulting in an unreasonable depletion of marital assets, then the victim spouse might be awarded more of the marital assets.
+If a judge finds that domestic violence had an adverse economic impact on a spouse, resulting in an unreasonable depletion of marital assets, then the victim’s spouse might be awarded more of the matrimonial assets.

 Accusations of Domestic Violence in Family Court